GLOBAL MARKETS-Oil prices rally, boosting world stocks

 With so much priced in, however, some investors are primed for a repeat of the sharp gains in the euro seen in December when the ECB's measures fell short of market expectations.

-The euro fell slightly against the dollar at $1.1000.
-(Additional reporting by Abhiram Nandakumar in Bengaluru; and by Dhara Ranasinghe, Anirban Nag and Amanda Cooper in London; Editing by Nick Zieminski and Meredith Mazzilli)
+The euro was flat against the dollar at $1.101.
+(Additional reporting by Abhiram Nandakumar in Bengaluru; and by Dhara Ranasinghe, Anirban Nag and Amanda Cooper in London; Editing by Toby Chopra and Nick Zieminski)

 * Vegemite returns to local ownership for first time since 1926